BLENDED DIET FOR TUBE FED CHILDREN IN THE UK

 https://www.bda.uk.com/about-dietetics/what-is-dietitian/raising-concerns.html

 Before I get onto the school, the matter of dietician support is probably the most important.
 The dietician should hopefully support your choice as that is what their latest guidance states.
-This guidance is new in 2019 and is far more positive than the previous guidelines.
+This guidance was new in 2019 and is far more positive than the previous guidelines.
 I would personally say this statement is an amazing breakthrough after so much negativity around BD.
 It is worth printing out the guidelines and taking it with you to appointments if you are just starting BD or your dietician isn't very supportive.

 The Dietician and Dietetic Department